 43. Is there anything else I should worry about in Guatemala?

-Yes, there is.
-You might encounter demonstrations, protests, or roadblocks.
-For example, once when I was in Guatemala, there was a country-wide transportation strike.
+When I was in Guatemala, there was a country-wide transportation strike.
 Drivers of tuk-tuks, buses, and taxis were protesting the government’s requirement that all drivers have insurance.
 You could not travel between cities and within cities for 3 days.
 I got stuck in Flores during that time.

-It would literally be horrible if you needed to fly out of the country during a transportation strike!
+It would be horrible if you needed to fly out of the country during a transportation strike!

 So how do you avoid getting into a situation like this?